Dataset¶

 >>> import ims >>> ds = ims.Dataset.read_mea("IMS_data") >>> print(ds[0].shape) (4082, 3150) >>> sample.cut_rt(80, 500) >>> print(ds[0].shape) (2857, 3150)

-Removes all spectra of specified label or sample from dataset.
+Removes all spectra of specified labels, samples, or files from the dataset.
 Must set at least one of the parameters.

 Example